ArchipelagoMW/Archipelago/docs/api.md

 By convention options are defined in `Options.py` and will be used when parsing the players' yaml files.

-Each option has its own class, inherits from a base option type, has a doc string to describe it and a displayname property for display on the website.
+Each option has its own class, inherits from a base option type, has a docstring to describe it and a `displayname` property for display on the website.

 The actual name as used in the yaml is defined in a dict[str, Option], that is assigned to the world.

-Common option types are Toggle, DefaultOnToggle, Choice, Range.
+Common option types are `Toggle`, `DefaultOnToggle`, `Choice`, `Range`.
 For more see `Options.py` in AP's base directory.

 #### Toggle, DefaultOnToggle